Love them or hate them, MRE’s are a staple for military personnel, outdoor adventurers and the properly prepared prepper.

 However, any U.S.-issue MREs and a few commercial varieties of MREs include the latest and greatest in ration heating technology that functions by reacting with the air itself, no water needed.

-These heaters are used in tandem, and feature an adhesive that allows them to stick on to the meal pouch directly, quickly, thoroughly and evenly heating it from both sides.
+These heater pad types are used in tandem, and feature an adhesive that allows them to stick on to the meal pouch directly, quickly, thoroughly and evenly heating it from both sides.

-Both work, and both are common enough in circulation that it is a good idea to become acquainted with each.
+Both work for MRE heating, both depend upon a simple chemical reaction and both are common enough in circulation that it is a good idea to become acquainted with each.

 Using an MRE Heater Safely and Effectively

-No matter which style of MRE heater you are relying on to warm up your ready to eat dinner, they both work well enough and are simple and effective in operation.
+No matter which style of MRE heater you are relying on to warm up your ready to eat your MRE entrée dinner, they both work well enough and are simple and effective in operation.

 Remember: if you are using the earlier variety of MRE heater, you will need a little bit of clean water to start the reaction and get your meal to warming.